L3viathan/batchable/README.md

 ## Caveats

-The way this works is by having the lookup function return `Proxy` objects that are later magically replaced by the actual object.
+The way this works is by having the lookup function return `Proxy` objects that are later (either when the batch size is reached, or when leaving the context manager) magically replaced by the actual object.
 The proxy knows about indexing and attribute access, so that will just work as well.
 The level of magic means however that there are limitations to this technique: